Chromium Picolinate

 What the Science Says

 Chromium picolinate is a highly absorbable form of the essential trace mineral chromium, bound to picolinic acid to improve uptake.
-Clinical trials show it can modestly improve insulin sensitivity, reduce fasting blood insulin, and lower HbA1c in people with type 2 diabetes, metabolic syndrome, PCOS, and pre-diabetes.
-At doses of 200–500 mcg per day over 8–12 weeks, it may also reduce triglycerides, lower inflammatory markers like CRP and TNF-α, and slightly improve blood pressure — though effects are generally modest and often work best alongside other interventions.
+Clinical trials show it can modestly improve insulin sensitivity, reduce fasting blood glucose, lower HbA1c, and reduce triglycerides — particularly in people with type 2 diabetes, metabolic syndrome, PCOS, or pre-diabetes.
+At doses of 200–500 mcg per day over 8–12 weeks, it may also reduce inflammatory markers like CRP and TNF-α, and improve HDL cholesterol and blood pressure in people with metabolic disorders.

 What It Doesn't Do